-How to Run Android Apps on Windows 11 After WSA (2025 Guide)
+How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

-For a while, Windows 11 had a “built-in” way to run Android apps: Windows Subsystem for Android (WSA), paired with the Amazon Appstore on Windows 11.
-That setup made it feel like Android apps were becoming a native part of Windows.
+For a while, Windows 11 had a surprisingly “native” way to run Android apps: Windows Subsystem for Android (WSA), paired with the Amazon Appstore on Windows 11.
+It wasn’t perfect, but it was official—and it made Android apps feel like a real part of Windows.

-Microsoft announced that WSA support ends on March 5, 2025, and the Amazon Appstore on Windows 11 is discontinued after that date.
+Microsoft ended support for WSA on March 5, 2025, and the Amazon Appstore on Windows 11 was discontinued after that date.

 • “Windows 11 Android apps after WSA”